ketildanielsen/aframe/interaction.md

       <cursor> </cursor>
    </camera>
 ```
-It is like casting a ray on an entity.
+The cursor is built on a raycaster component, and indeed: It is like casting a ray on an entity.
 The gaze is a pointer, and the entity
 can react on mouseenter, mouseleave events.
 ```html
         <a-box color="red" onmouseenter="alert('hit');" >  </a-box>